How To Find Radius And Diameter

 Current Trends

 In recent years, the application of circle geometry has seen a resurgence, driven by advancements in technology and computational methods.
 One notable trend is the use of circle fitting algorithms in computer vision.
 These algorithms are used to identify circular objects in images and videos, with applications ranging from automated quality control in manufacturing to medical image analysis.
-For instance, in the automotive industry, circle fitting is used to detect and measure circular components with high precision.
+As an example, in the automotive industry, circle fitting is used to detect and measure circular components with high precision.

 Another trend is the integration of circle geometry in architectural design.
-Architects are increasingly using computational tools to create innovative and aesthetically pleasing circular structures.
+Practically speaking, architects are increasingly using computational tools to create innovative and aesthetically pleasing circular structures.
 These designs often require precise calculations of radii and diameters to ensure structural integrity and visual appeal.

 Data and Statistics